 The vendor maturity model problem is structural, not stylistic.
 Models built to sell consulting hours or platform licenses have to do two things: make the buyer feel behind, and make the path forward require what the vendor sells.
 The standard five-stage model accomplishes both by design.

 First tell: every dimension advances together.
-Real organizations do not work that way.
-Platform capability moves through procurement while governance is being drafted by a committee that has not met.
+Real organizations don't work that way.
+Platform capability moves through procurement while governance is being drafted by a committee that hasn't met.
 Data readiness is blocked on a legal review of the DLP policy.
 Culture sits at Stage 1 because the CEO announced an AI mandate and performance reviews never got updated.
 A model that collapses these into one stage score destroys the only diagnostic that would tell you what to fix next.
 It produces a reassuring number that explains nothing.

 Second tell: linearity.
 Real maturity paths regress.
 McKinsey's 2025 data shows fewer than one in three companies that started scaling AI maintained or accelerated that progress.[2]
 The cause is almost always organizational, not technical.
 The champion leaves.
 A high-profile failure triggers a moratorium.
 A new CIO resets priorities.
-Models that ignore regression are not modeling reality.
-They are modeling a sales funnel.
+Models that ignore regression aren't modeling reality.
+They're modeling a sales funnel.

-Third tell: Stage 0 does not appear.
+Third tell: Stage 0 doesn't appear.
 Every vendor model opens at Level 1, framed as awareness or early exploration.
-Naming Stage 0 honestly — no budget, no shipped work, personal ChatGPT subscriptions paid on personal cards — matters because it accurately describes roughly 15-20% of mid-market companies as of early 2026.
-Skipping it is flattery, and flattery is not a diagnostic.
-You cannot fix a position you will not acknowledge.
+Naming Stage 0 honestly — no budget, no shipped work, personal ChatGPT subscriptions paid on personal cards — matters because it accurately describes roughly 15–20% of mid-market companies as of early 2026.
+Skipping it is flattery, and flattery isn't a diagnostic.
+You can't fix a position you won't acknowledge.

 Each stage carries a distinct operating mode, the lie the org tells itself, and the trap that ends progress for most teams there.